Sunday, December 26, 2010

 Don't get fooled!

-No matter how you felt about the amendment most voters believed it was the only route left after decades of broken promises, lackluster funding
+No matter how you felt about the amendment most voters believed it was the only route left after decades of broken promises, lackluster funding and superficial support of education.

 Teachers who admitted they voted for it also admitted that they had no faith in their politicians or school board - minor distinction - to fund education properly.